 I welcome the opportunity to address the Dáil on the Covid-19 pandemic and the huge impact it has had on the transport sector in this country.
-Since taking on the role of Minister for Transport, Tourism and Sport in June, myself and the Minister of State, Deputy Hildegarde Naughton, have met a series of stakeholders from the transport sector and it is clear that the pandemic has had a catastrophic effect on people working in the industry, on businesses and on the commuters and passengers who use a variety of different transport services.
+Since taking on the role of Minister for Transport, Tourism and Sport in June, the Minister of State and I have met a range of stakeholders from the transport sector.
+It is clear that the pandemic has had a catastrophic effect on people working in the industry, on businesses and on the commuters and passengers who use a variety of different transport services.

 Over the coming weeks and months our priority is to facilitate the safe operation and the return of domestic and international travel, to protect those jobs and to protect the vital connectivity that the transport system brings to our country, particularly because we are an island nation.

 I draw attention now to the aviation sector, because it is one of the sectors that has been hit worst.
 Not just here but in every country across the world there has been a dramatic reduction in the numbers of people flying with a dramatic impact on airlines, on airports, on people whose jobs rely on the airports and on the industrial and other premises that are attached to the aviation sector.
 They have been one of the hardest hit sectors in this pandemic.
 The question as to when aviation business may be able to resume in a meaningful way is clearly linked to the evolution of the virus, to ongoing travel restrictions and the advisories that may be in place, as well as to the general economic outlook.
 The Government is fully committed to protecting core international connectivity and is doing what it can to support the industry having regard to all of the demands of this particular time.
 We can, will and have to maintain connectivity.
-As an island nation we require, for our own essential purposes and for business connectivity and for a whole range of different needs, to maintain air connectivity into our island and this Government is committing to protecting, delivering and restoring that as best we can.
-We have had a number of meetings with key aviation stakeholders and my officials engage with airports and airlines on a continuous basis.
+As an island nation, we require, for our own essential purposes, for business connectivity and for a range of different needs, to maintain air connectivity to our island and this Government is committed to protecting, delivering and restoring that as best we can.
+We have had a number of meetings with key aviation stakeholders and my officials engage with airports and airlines continuously.

 However, in looking at other ways in which we could provide for the ramping up of passenger services, we must be mindful of the need to be consistent with public health requirements and cognisant of resources and the capacity available in our health sector for the testing and tracing of the public.
 It is vital that any alternative arrangements we put in place, including testing, do not undermine in any way the public health aspects of our response to the pandemic.